JiaxinLu98/WebGPU-Book-Codebase/0. Fundamentals/README.md

+# Overview

+In this section, we're going to take a look at NPM, Webpack, TypeScript, and WebGPU.
+We'll also write a simple code to check if WebGPU works on the browser.

 # Node Package Manager

 Node Package Manager is used to take bundles of code from other repositories or other developers and integrate them into our project's code.